thenumbernine/efesoln-cl-lua/README.md

 ### TODO:

 * find out why the conjugate residual solver is stopping after one iteration
-* implement GMRES in OpenCL
-* implement JFNK in OpenCL
+* add GMRES and JFNK solvers
 * reduce allocations for solvers that aren't being used
 * upon changing bodies, make sure the ffi.cdef code and headers are properly refreshing